-Worth noticing is that B_f is the constraint matrix corresponding to the constraint variant of the contact.
+It is worth noticing that \mathbf{B}f is the constraint matrix corresponding to the constraint variant of the contact.

-30.10.3 Bending and torsion constraint
+30.14.3 Bending and Torsion Constraint

-If the slave node has rotational degrees of freedom and the contact formulation is said to treat those, bending and torsion is constrained.
-The bending strain is calculated as which essentially is a measure of the amount e_3 and f_3 deviates from being parallel.
-The torsional strain is a scalar given by and is a measure of the relative rotation between E and G with respect to the normal g_3 .
-The constraint to enforce is
+If the tracked node has rotational degrees of freedom and the contact formulation is said to treat those, bending and torsion is constrained.
+The bending strain is calculated as which essentially measures the amount \mathbf{e}3 and \mathbf{f}3 deviate from being parallel.
+The torsional strain is a scalar given by and is a measure of the relative rotation between E and G with respect to the normal, g_3 .
+The constraint to enforce it is: